I’m just gonna put this out there…

 It’s easy to make judgements about the quality of life someone has because of the things they can buy, the opportunities they have, the person they’re married to, etc.

-[bctt tweet=”For the LORD sees not as man sees: man looks on the outward appearance, but the LORD looks on the heart.”
+🙏🏾| 1 Samuel 16 says, “For the LORD sees not as man sees: man looks on the outward appearance, but the LORD looks on the heart.”

 Your struggles don’t define you

-The journey to becoming the person He’s called us to be requires growth which can be painful.
+The journey to becoming the person He’s called us to be requires growth, which can be painful.